We invite you to present your original Neonatal scientific research at our meetings, for abstract instructions and submission please see below.

 Upload your abstract

-Please submit your abstract using the file upload function here.
+Please submit your abstract by 25th October 2019 using the file upload function here.
 Before submission please ensure that you have read the instructions above and checked the submission deadline.
 A confirmation email will be sent on submission.